zoundibona/K8sWebhook/README.md

     serviceAccount: sa         **default serviceaccount has been chnaged to sa**
     serviceAccountName: sa      **default serviceaccountName has been chnaged to sa**

-As you can see the mutating webhook has performed some changes and validating webhook has validated the pod creation  <br>
+As you can see the mutating webhook has performed some changes, the serviceaccountName and resources were not specified when the POD was created but at the end they have been added.
+After the mutating stage the validating took place to validate the pod creation.  <br>
+It is also possible to use the yaml definition (declarative) instead imperative mode used in this case